dkrey/ags_tumbleweed/doc/9verb_helper.rst

 Unhandled Events
 ================

 In order to give a the player a feedback for actions the author hasn't thought of, unhandled events come into play.
 With a single function, you can achieve something like "That doesn't work" or "I can't pull that", which makes a game much more authentic and alive.
+The messages itself are defined outside of this function, initially in the TemplateSettings.asc

 .. _Unhandled:

 .. index::
 	Unhandled

 Unhandled
 ---------